Introduction

 - Distributed indexing.
 In the traditional architecture, Hybris can only work with one indexer, which ends up becoming a bottleneck.

-- Automatic fail–over.
+- Automatic failover.
 In the traditional architecture, the indexer is a weak point in terms of durability.

 - Sharding.
 Horizontal scaling for indexing parallelization.
-For example, if you have 1,000,000 products and ten shard servers, each server will manage ~1/10 of 1 mln.
+For example, if you have 1,000,000 products and ten shard servers, each server will manage ~1/10 of 1 million.
 You will be able to scale the system by adding shard servers.

 - Replication.
-For failover correction (high availability) and load balancing.
-Unlike traditional SOLR replication, SolrCloud replication is not master-slave.
+For failover correction, high availability, and load balancing.
+Unlike traditional Solr replication, SolrCloud replication is not master-slave.

 - Leader election.
 If the leader goes down, a new node will be elected to take its place.
 As a result, we have no SPOF.